ridwanray/django-drf-custom-auth/README.md

-# Implementing Custom Authentication and Authorization in Django & DRF
+# Custom Authentication and Authorization in Django & DRF

 ## Tools & Services: